Education and Workforce

 Sponsor: Sen. David Gowan (R)

 Summary: Increases the amount threshold amount of a wage claim to $12,000 that an employee may file a written claim to the Industrial Commission of Arizona over, provided the claim is filed within one year of the accrual of the claim.
+AS PASSED SENATE.

 Comment: